marko-js/marko/README.md

 ## Inter-widget Communication

-The `raptor-widgets` taglib also provides support for allowing a widget to communicate directly with its nested widgets.
+The `raptor-widgets` taglib also provides support for allowing a widget to communicate directly with nested widgets.

 TODO